Physical Access Resources

 - The Department of Education made its first referral of an administrative complaint for litigation – in the University of Michigan case – to DOJ in 2008.
 DOJ joined in private litigation and secured a consent decree requiring changes to UM’s “Big House,” the largest university stadium in the country.

-On September 16, 2010, DOJ announced its eighth settlement agreement to result from its efforts to address physical access to universities.
-This agreement, with McNeese State University in Louisiana and the Board of Supervisors of the Louisiana System, is the first of its kind with a public university and resulted from a compliance review that began after the state attorney general’s office took the position – in private ADA litigation against the campus – that it was not required to have an accessible toilet room in its primary student union building.
+On September 16, 2010, DOJ announced its first settlement agreement to result from its efforts to address physical access to universities.
+This agreement, with McNeese State University in Louisiana and the Board of Supervisors of the Louisiana System, resulted from a compliance review that began after the state attorney general’s office took the position – in private ADA litigation against the campus – that it was not required to have an accessible toilet room in its primary student union building.

 Under the agreement, the university will